-Dust comae (sbpy.activity.dust)
+Dust comae and tails (sbpy.activity.dust)

-Afρ and εfρ
+Afρ and εfρ models

 sbpy has two classes to support observations and models of a coma continuum: Afrho and Efrho.